thdud7/VTC-traffic-generator/README.md

 The controller needs:
 1. python3 environment (native or virtual) with only the standard packages.
 1. `vtc_generator.py` containing the controller code.
 1. A JSON controller configuration file based on `controller_config_template.json`.
+Copy this file and change the configuration parameters as necessary.
+Save it as a separate file, e.g. `controller_config.json`.

 | configuration parameter| description|
 |---      |---|